Generic Name: micafungin (MYE-ka-FUN-jin)

 - Lab tests, including liver function, kidney function, and complete blood cell counts, may be performed while you use Mycamine.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Mycamine should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.
+- Mycamine should be used with extreme caution in CHILDREN younger than 4 months old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Mycamine while you are pregnant.
 It is not known if Mycamine is found in breast milk.
 If you are or will be breast-feeding while you use Mycamine, check with your doctor.
 Discuss any possible risks to your baby.